-High blood pressure, also called hypertension, can lead to a heart attack, heart failure or kidney failure.
-Blood pressure-lowering medications can help, but you may also need to make lifestyle changes to achieve the best results.
+High blood pressure, also called hypertension, can lead to a heart attack, heart failure, or kidney failure.
+Blood pressure-lowering medicines can help, but you may also need to make lifestyle changes to achieve the best results.
 The American Heart Association recommends blood pressure of less than 130/80 mm Hg for people who have heart failure or diabetes.
-Make sure your blood pressure is checked at every office visit to your health care provider.
+Make sure your blood pressure is checked at every office visit to your healthcare provider.

 I was screened for diabetes on __________.

-Have your blood sugar checked every three years if your reading is normal.
+Have your blood sugar checked every 3 years if your reading is normal.
 Early detection and treatment of high blood sugar will help prevent complications associated with diabetes.

-I talked with my health care provider about my medications on __________.
+I talked with my healthcare provider about my medicines on __________.

-Medications can help treat and prevent the progression of heart disease in many people.
-Talk with your health care provider about aspirin, beta-blockers, ACE inhibitors, and statins.
+Medicine can help treat and prevent the progression of heart disease in many people.
+Talk with your healthcare provider about aspirin, beta-blockers, ACE inhibitors, and statins.

-Although these are suggested guidelines for care, please check with your benefits plan for coverage.
+Although these are suggested guidelines for care, please check with your insurance plan for coverage.